-One of Zhou’s biggest interests is to seek inspirations from different cultures and mix them seamlessly into to one musically satisfying package.
-His 2016-17 season, for example, includes works as diverse as Broken Ink, a 30-minute, multi-movement meditation on Song Dynasty poetry premiered by Princeton Symphony under Rossen Milanov; Petals of Fire, a fierce rhapsody inspired by American artist Cy Twombly’s 1989 painting, premiered by Michigan State University Wind Symphony under Kevin Sedatole at the 2017 CBDNA National Convention; and the Spain-inspired Viaje (Spanish for voyage) for flute and strings, of which the Philadelphia Inquirer wrote “[it] fused the composer's Chinese American sensibility with the lore of ancient Spain so convincingly that the exotic flute solos for Stillman sounded like the most natural thing in the world.”
+Zhou's 2016-17 season features works as diverse as Broken Ink, a 30-minute, multi-movement meditation on Song Dynasty poetry premiered by Princeton Symphony under Rossen Milanov; Petals of Fire, a fierce rhapsody inspired by American artist Cy Twombly’s 1989 painting, premiered by Michigan State University Wind Symphony under Kevin Sedatole at the 2017 CBDNA National Convention; and Viaje (voyage) for flute and strings—featured on American Public Media’s Performance Today®—of which the Philadelphia Inquirer wrote “[it] fused the composer's Chinese American sensibility with the lore of ancient Spain so convincingly that the exotic flute solos for [Mimi] Stillman sounded like the most natural thing in the world.”

 Among Zhou’s many awards and honors are first prize in the Washington International Competition for Composers, first prize in the ASCAP/Lotte Lehmann Art Song Competition, the Indianapolis Symphony Orchestra Glick Award, the Minnesota Orchestra Composers Institute, Symphony in C Composers Award, American Composers Orchestra Underwood Readings, Presser Music Award, three ASCAP Morton Gould awards, and an Excellence Award of Large Symphonic Work in the 16th Musical Composition Award given (every five years) by the Ministry of Culture of China.
 In 2013, the recording of his String Quartet No. 2 “The Great Wall” was nominated for the Best Classical Album and won Best Instrumental Performance at the “Chinese Grammy” – the Golden Melody Awards.
 His recording of “The Grand Canal” was included in the 100 Important Audio and Video Publications of 2009 by General Administration of Press and Publication of China, and exhibited at MIDEM, the world’s leading international event for the music industry in Cannes, France.
 Many of his commissions were supported by grants from the National Endowment for the Arts.